 However, since it’s route your traffic to 3 different computers situated across the world, the speed you get is not good.
 It’s good for text-based browsing and emails, but for videos or file sharing, well you have to wait a lot.

 Download Orbot from Play Store.

-Proxies are good for browser, but if you want to use desktop app like uTorrent or skype then your will need vpn.
+Proxies are good for browsers, but if you want to other apps on your PC like uTorrent or skype, then your will need VPN.
 Moreover unlike proxies, it’s difficult for ISP to block VPN.

 The only downside of VPN is, they are paid.
 But you can find some free version available like tunnel bear or hotspot shield.
-In return they either show you ads or you get limited bandwidth.
-Don’t expect torrents to work with free VPN.
+In return, they will either show you ads or you get limited bandwidth.
+Don’t expect torrents to work with free VPN though.

 In the video above, I have shown how to install free VPN like Hotspot shield.
-It’s easy.
-All you have to do is, download the free version.
-Install it on your computer just like install any other software.
-Once you are done, the program will automatically start the service.
-Now you can access blocked website.
+All you have to do is download the free version, install it on your computer and that’s it.
+The program will automatically start the service.

 Related: How to use Tor Browser Bundle.